-While insurance adjusters want to pay out as little as possible, they also have the ultimate goal of avoiding a lawsuit.
-If a case does not settle outside of court, the individual who was injured usually has the option of going to court and filing a civil lawsuit.
-If the case makes it to trial, the judge or jury will make a decision on who is at fault ("liable"), whether compensation ("damages") is appropriate, and if so, how much.
-This is risky for an insurance company, as the damage award can end up being very high if the jury is sympathetic to the plaintiff.
+While insurance adjusters want to pay out as little as possible, they also want to avoid a personal injury lawsuit.
+If a case does not settle outside of court, and the lawsuit makes it all the way to trial, the judge or jury will make a decision on who is at fault ("liable"), whether compensation ("damages") is appropriate, and if so, how much.
+This is risky territory for an insurance company, as a damages award can end up being very high if the jury is sympathetic to the plaintiff.
 Legal fees and other costs associated with a trial can also add up quickly—expenses that don't help the insurance company's bottom line.

-In personal injury cases, insurance adjusters usually consider the same factors that juries would look at in deciding what damages are appropriate.
-This means the adjusters are usually looking at:
+In personal injury cases, insurance adjusters usually consider the same factors that juries would look at in deciding what the claim is worth.
+These factors include:

-Some of these costs (those for actual expenses and losses) are very easy to determine.
-The numbers can just be added up.
-Pain and suffering, on the other hand, is much more subjective.
+Some of these damages (those for actual expenses and lost income) are fairly easy to determine.
+Losses like "pain and suffering", on the other hand, are much more subjective.
 Learn more about "pain and suffering" in a personal injury case.

 Insurance adjusters also consider two other key factors: policy limits and the strength of the plaintiff's case.

 An insurance company is never going to pay more than the maximum amount of the insurance policy.
-For example, if a driver bought $50,000 in liability insurance, the maximum the insurance company will ever pay out in connection with the accident is $50,000.
+For example, if the at-fault driver carried $50,000 in liability insurance, the maximum the insurance company will ever pay out in connection with the accident is $50,000.
 If your damages exceed the at-fault person's coverage limits, you'll need to collect the difference directly from them.

-If the plaintiff has a really solid case (like a medical malpractice claim where a doctor left a surgical instrument inside the plaintiff) then the insurer is more likely to offer a larger settlement because a plaintiff's victory in court will be almost certain.
-If a plaintiff's case is fairly weak, then the insurer is likely to offer much less, since the insurer and the plaintiff will be aware that there's a chance he could go to court and get nothing.
+If the plaintiff has a really solid case (like a medical malpractice claim where a doctor left a surgical instrument inside the plaintiff) then the insurer is more likely to offer a larger settlement, because a plaintiff's victory in court will be almost certain.
+If a plaintiff's case is fairly weak, then the insurer is likely to offer much less, since the claimant is likely to go to court and get nothing.

-Once you have an understanding of how insurance companies work and of what the motivation of the insurance adjuster is, you can use that information to your advantage to negotiate the best settlement possible.
-There are a few key things in particular that you should do:
+Once you have an understanding of how insurance companies work and the motivation of the insurance adjuster is, you can use that information to your advantage to negotiate the best personal injury settlement possible.
+There are a few key things to consider.

-This lets the insurance company know immediately that you do take your rights seriously and that you will be filing a lawsuit if you aren't given a fair settlement.
-Your lawyer also knows how to determine what your specific case should settle for and can use her expert legal knowledge and negotiation skills to get you the best outcome.
+This lets the insurance company know that you take your rights seriously and will be filing a lawsuit if you aren't given a fair settlement.
+Your lawyer also knows how to determine what your specific case should settle for and can use her expertise to get you the best outcome.
 Learn more about hiring a personal injury lawyer.

-Photographs, journals, extensive medical records, and records of all bills paid and work lost are all essential to maximizing your recovery.
+Photographs, journals, medical records, and itemized statements of all bills paid and work lost are all essential to maximizing your recovery.

 This is a letter in which you spell out your side of the underlying incident and state what you will accept in order to settle the case.
-If you send a demand letter, then the negotiations with the insurance adjuster can begin at the number that you believe is fair, rather than the number that the insurance adjuster decides is right.
-This can result in a more favorable final outcome for you.
+If you send a personal injury demand letter, negotiations with the insurance adjuster can begin at a number you believe is fair, not a number the insurance adjuster finds appropriate.
+Learn more about when the adjuster must respond to your personal injury demand letter.